 - Boys are born slightly more often than girls but are slightly less likely to survive to adulthood, due to being far more likely to be the victims of violent crime as well as the fact that men are more likely to inherit certain genetic diseases like hemophilia due to only having one X chromosome, not to mention that a large number of high-risk jobs were primarily male-only until recently (construction, law enforcement, the military.)
 The differences (on the order of 1% either way, depending upon culture) are far too small to constitute rarity.

-- Eusocial hymenopteran insects like Bees and Ants have three sexes: fertile females (queens), fertile males (drones), and steriles females (workers).
-These sexes are generally produced in ratios of 1:10s:10,000s; and though queens, drones, and workers all have different tasks to perform; 'worship' or 'enslavement' is just not the right terminology, as insect behavior is mediated entirely by instinct and emergent social behaviors.
+- Eusocial hymenopteran insects like Bees and Ants have three sexes: fertile females (queens), fertile males (drones), and sterile females (workers).
+These sexes are generally produced in ratios of 1:10s:10,000s; and though queens, drones, and workers all have different tasks to perform; 'worship' or 'enslavement' is just not the right terminology, as bee and ant hives cannot really be said to be composed of individuals - they are superorganisms, with queens and drones being the genitals of the composite creature.
 That being said, a lot of effort is devoted to the health and well-being of the reproductive units of the hive/colony at the expense of the sterile workers; but that maintenance often includes killing old or diseased or foreign queens.

 - In China, male children currently outnumber females about 117 to 100 in the recent generations.
 Since the beginning of the One-Child Policy in 1978, female fetuses have been aborted more often than males and newborn girls are sometimes killed or abandoned; this is the result of the law interacting with the tradition in China is that the men carry the family name and take care of their parents in their old age.
 This is especially common in rural areas where traditional social norms may be the only safety net for the elderly.
 It is significantly less common in wealthier urban areas, where women have much greater access to education and jobs and their contribution to the household is viewed more equitably.
 The rural shortage of women has made it increasingly difficult for young men to find wives and has sometimes resulted in internal and international human trafficking because families are willing to pay substantial sums for a bride, consenting or not.
 The Chinese government has been working to raise the status of female children and end these practices but attitudes change more slowly than laws.